Bit-Apps-Pro/bit-smtp/readme.txt

 [**Bit PI**] – Zapier, Integromat (Make.com), Integrately & Pabbly alternative in WordPress.
 [Coming Soon]

-[**ToWP:**](https://https://towp.io//) ToWP is a powerful platform that lets you create temporary WordPress sites in less than 10 seconds using just your email!
-No passwords, no login URLs to remember — just a smooth experience.
-It is a completely free platform.
+[**ToWP:**](https://towp.io//) ToWP is a powerful platform that lets you create temporary WordPress sites in less than 10 seconds using just your email!
+No passwords, no login URLs to remember — just a smooth experience.It is a completely free platform.

 [**Webhook.is:**](https://webhook.is/) Test your incoming webhook response & send outgoing webhook request for free.

 🔔 For more updates about our products we cordially request you to join our [**Fb Community**](https://www.facebook.com/groups/bitcommunityusers).

-### Credits:

 You can access the full source code on GitHub, and your contributions to enhancing this awesome Plugin are more than welcome.
 [**View on GitHub**](https://github.com/Bit-Apps-Pro/bit-smtp)